lalitkhatri12/devops-assesment/README.md

 * also find Dockerfile
 * please pass the BRANCH name in jenkins job to trigger job for staging/release branch.

+### Note: can use .dockerignore file to not to copy all the node modules in image.

 ## THANK YOU